Royal Botanic Gardens, Kew: The Plant List

 Kew also cooperated with the Missouri Botanical Garden and other international bodies in The Plant List (TPL).
 Unlike the IPNI, it provides information on which names are currently accepted.
 The Plant List is an Internet encyclopedia project which was launched in 2010 to compile a comprehensive list of botanical nomenclature.
-The Plant List has 1,064,035 scientific plant names of species rank of which 350,699 are accepted species names.
-In addition, the list has 642 plant families and 17,020 plant genera.
+The Plant List has records for 1,064,035 scientific names for plant species, representing 350,699 accepted plant species.
+In addition, the list has records for 642 plant families and 17,020 plant genera.
 It was last updated in 2013, and was superseded by World Flora Online.

 World Flora Online

 World Flora Online was developed as a successor to The Plant List, in 2012, aiming to include all known plants by 2020.